awsdocs/aws-freertos-docs/doc_source/freertos-hardware.md

 Qualified devices are also listed on the [AWS Partner Device Catalog](https://devices.amazonaws.com/search?page=1&sv=freertos)\.

-For information about qualifying a new device, see [Qualifying Your Device](freertos-qualification-program.md)\.
+For information about qualifying a new device, see the [Amazon FreeRTOS Qualification Guide](https://docs.aws.amazon.com/freertos/latest/qualificationguide/)\.